 Since not all counsel may have the necessary oral advocacy skills, some of them may prefer to file post-hearing briefs.
 In a very limited number of cases, such as in large construction arbitration cases, it may be helpful to have closing arguments in addition to post-hearing briefs and (possibly) rebuttal post-hearing briefs.

-However, for the great majority of arbitration cases, closing oral arguments should be chosen in lieu of post-hearing briefs.
+However, for certain arbitration cases, closing oral arguments might be preferred to post-hearing briefs.

-It is advisable for a court reporter to record the closing oral arguments so that the members of the arbitral tribunal can focus their attention on following such arguments without having to take notes.
-Moreover, when deliberating, the arbitral tribunal will be able to refer to such transcript.
+It is advisable for a court reporter to record the closing oral arguments so that the members of the arbitral tribunal can focus their attention on following those arguments without having to take notes.
+Moreover, when deliberating, the arbitral tribunal will be able to refer to the transcript.